 When Dong Xin heard what Tingting said, she felt very gratified.
 With nodding, she said, “I’ll no longer control you later on consciously.
 Afterward, when my opinion is different from yours, let’s seek the truth, communicate about the truth and act according to God’s words.
 In our family, we should let Christ and God’s words reign and shouldn’t stick to ourselves.”

 Hereafter, when encountering the matters, they both practiced implementing God’s word.
-When Dong Xin wanted to make demands on Tingting in accordance with her own will, she would consciously come before God to, put herself aside and no longer acted high and mighty in her position of a mother.
+When Dong Xin wanted to make demands on Tingting in accordance with her own will, she would consciously come before God to pray, put herself aside and no longer acted high and mighty in her position of a mother.
 On the contrary, she would place her in Tingting’s place and try to understand what she thought, and gradually, she wouldn’t control Tingting with intention; when Dong Xin discussed something with her, Tingting would learn to regard her mom as a sister and respect her opinion instead of being unreasonable as before.
 When she had a different viewpoint, she would open up and speak heart-to-heart to let her mom know her genuine thoughts, in order that they understood each other.

 Later, Tingting went shopping with her mother.
 When choosing the clothes, Tingting no longer held to her viewpoints as before but learned to listen to her mom’s opinion and allowed her mom to give her some advice.
 Once, an assistant said to Dong Xin, “Present-day young people are of character and assertive.
 Your daughter is already this big.
 When she goes shopping with you, she still can listen to your advice.
 It’s not easy and your daughter is really obedient.”
 At these words, Tingting and her mom looked at each other and smiled, and they both clearly knew it was God’s words that changed them.
 They tasted the sweetness in practicing in accordance with God’s word and experienced a happiness they had never felt before in their hearts.